DerZiad/LineTrackerArduino/README.md

 ## General context:

+We are group of 4 computer science students participating in a robotics competition.
-This competition is organized by the Robotics club and Innovation Arts et Métiers, for the benefit of the students of the University MOULAY ISMAIL-Meknes.
+This is organized by the Robotics club and Innovation Arts et Métiers, for the benefit of the students of the University MOULAY ISMAIL-Meknes.
 Its purpose is to designate the teams who could participate in the final robotics competition “African Robotic Brains 22” to confront teams